 Self-hosted blogs require someone with some server/coding experience, but you can determine exactly how you want the blog to look.
 Self-hosted blogs include Weebly, Drupal, and confusingly, WordPress.
 (WordPress is more than just a blog, it is a content management system that can be used to build a website).

-If you don’t have a website, you can post extended articles through your social media profiles to Linkedin Articles and Facebook Notes.
+If you don’t have a website, you can post extended articles through your social media profiles using Linkedin Articles and Facebook Notes.

 Integrated or Standalone